Crow08/MusicStreamClient/README.md

   -> open databasebrowser, search, delete one or more songs, search again, delete more songs (don´t press yes, check console log instead)
 - [sporadic] Sometimes Client cant establish Websocket (sometimes) -> do anything with client, restart server, try to create session, look at console (works after client gets restartet)
-- [sporadic] Sometimes the current song is blank after restarting -> not really sure...join session do stuff and restart client I guess...
+- [sporadic] Sometimes the current song is blank after restarting (Cannot set property of 'title' of undefined) -> not really sure...join session do stuff and restart client I guess...